gear-foundation/gear-wiki/docs/examples/rmrk.md

 ---
-sidebar_label: RMRK NFT standard.
+sidebar_label: RMRK NFT standard
 sidebar_position: 15
 ---

-# RMRK NFT standard.
+# RMRK NFT standard

 ## Introduction
 RMRK is an NFT protocol dedicated to establishing a standard NFT cross-chain infrastructure on the Kusama and Polkadot ecosystems.
 The [RMRK NFT 2.0 Concepts](https://docs.rmrk.app/concepts) are divided into RMRK legos and RMRK concepts.
 Legos are primitives that make up complex use cases and enable certain concepts.